Introduction to SAFE

 5: lnHWE_A n_AA, n_Aa, n_aa

-6: lnM_paired x1, x2, sd1, sd2, n1, n2, r
+7: lnM_paired x1, x2, sd1, sd2, n1, n2, r

-7: lnOR a, b, c, d
+8: lnOR a, b, c, d

-8: lnRR a, c, n1, n2
+9: lnRR a, c, n1, n2

-9: lnRoM x1, x2, sd1, sd2, n1, n2
+10: lnRoM x1, x2, sd1, sd2, n1, n2

-10: lnRoM_paired x1, x2, sd1, sd2, r, n1, n2
+11: lnRoM_paired x1, x2, sd1, sd2, r, n1, n2

-11: reciprocal n, x, sd
+12: reciprocal n, x, sd

 To store results simply assign the output to an object in R. You will then be able to access the results as a data.table.
-The details of the function arguments are described below:

 • effect_type: Character (scalar).
 Name of the effect size to compute, matching a name value in data/effect_size_formulas.csv (run eff_size() for accepted effect size names).
 If no effect size name is provided, the function returns a lookup table of available effect sizes and their required variables and exits.

 • SAFE: Logical.
 If TRUE (default), perform SAFE bias correction using parametric bootstrap draws specified by SAFE_boots.
-If FALSE, only the plugin effect(s) are returned.
+If FALSE, only the plug-in effect(s) are returned.

 • SAFE_boots: Integer.
 Number of bootstrap samples used by SAFE (10^6 by default).
 Larger values improve precision but increase run time.
 Used only when SAFE = TRUE.